 We’ve provided a list of common questions that members ask to help you understand who we are and what we aim to do.

-BCSLA represents owners and operators of Independant and Assisted Living retirement communities.
+BCSLA represents owners and operators of Independent and Assisted Living retirement communities.

 Our members include Independent and Assisted Living retirement communities in BC that house over 12,000 seniors and associate companies that support these retirement communities with products and services for the daily operation.